Adversity makes us stronger.

 A true story of triumph over tragedy, Curtis McGrath is a para-canoeist like no other.
 On the 23rd of August 2012, young soldier Curtis McGrath’s life changed forever.
 The decorated Sapper was two months into a tour of Taliban-rife areas of Afghanistan when he stepped on a homemade landmine, otherwise known as an IED (Improvised Explosive Device).
 The then 24-year-old tragically lost both his legs in the blast.

-Curtis enlisted into the Australian Army on the 12th June 2006, at the age of 18.
+Curtis enlisted into the Australian Army on the 12th of June 2006, at the age of 18.
 His focus immediately turned to Combat Engineering, a role that’s main aim is to “Provide mobility whilst denying the enemy mobility”.
-Duties range from building structures and converting seawater into drinking water for both the Army and the local populous, to destroying bridges and clearing mines and booby traps.
+Duties range from building structures and converting seawater into drinking water for the Army and the local populous to destroying bridges and clearing mines and booby traps.

 Sport: He tried his hand at a few sports but settled on canoeing, an activity he’d dabbled in at school.

 Curtis only took up outrigger canoeing in January 2014 and has made it all the way to be one of the fastest sprint canoeist in the world.
 In 2015 the International Paralympic Committee made the decision to replace the outrigger canoe with the sprint kayak.
 Curtis has had to quickly adapt to the kayak to be eligible for the Paralympics.
-He trained 12 times a week during the build-up to the competition.
-This training was given by an elite kayaker and now Australian Paracanoe Coach Guy Powers.
+He trained 12 times a week during the build-up to the competitionAn elite kayaker gave this traininger and now Australian Paracanoe Coach Guy Powers.
 He had Curtis working hard right from the word go.

-Awards: He's won two gold medals at the 2016, 17 and 18 ICF Paracanoe World Championships and a Paralympic gold medal in the Men's 200m KL2 kayak event at the 2016 Rio Paralympics.
+Awards: He's won gold medals at the ICF Paracanoe World Championships from 2016 to 2019 and a Paralympic gold medal in the Men's 200m KL2 kayak event at the 2016 Rio Paralympics.

 In February 2017 Curtis became the first Paralympic athlete to be honoured by being named 'Sportsman of the Year' at the World Paddle Awards and Australian Canoeing Paracanoeist of the Year.
 That same year he was honoured with an Order of Australia Medal.